Known For : Jungle Safari in Corbett National Park Corbett Waterfall River Rafting in Corbett National Park

 The pristine Ramganga river flowing through the Corbett National Park makes for a picturesque location for fishing between the rocky, mountainous landscape.
 It is home to Mahseer – a scaly, freshwater fish which is known as the best sports fish in the world.
 The Goonch, Brown Trout are also found here, to name a few types of fish.
-One of the most famous destinations among fanatics for fishing, a license is needed which you can easily get from the Divisional Forest Officer.
+One of the most famous fishing places in India, you only need a license from the Divisional Forest Officer to enjoy your day.
 Although accessible throughout the year, October to mid-June makes for the best time to go here, given the cooler temperatures before the onset of summer

 Lying at the confluence of the Mahakali and Saryu rivers that demarcate the Indo-Nepal border, it provides a unique experience to fishing enthusiasts, rafters, and birdwatchers alike.
 The Pancheshwar Fishing Retreat is the ideal spot to park yourself for the experience.
 The mighty Mahseer is abundant here.
 Open throughout the year with the exception being the monsoon months when the water levels rise to dangerous levels.
 People from all over the world come here to take part in the International Angling Competition that takes place here every March.

-Nestled in Upper Assam is a fishing destination that is famous since the time of the British.
+Nestled in Upper Assam is a one of the most popular fishing places in India since the time of the British.
 The Nameri National Park, into which the snow-fed Jia Bhoroli river enters, is a UNESCO World Heritage Site.
 Murray, Goonch and Indian Trout are some of the famous catches of the area.
 An annual angling competition is held here every year in November, with the best time of visit being from then on till March.